 My wife and I purchased a leasehold flat in Shelfield.
 Conveyancing and Bank of Scotland mortgage organised.
 A letter has just been received from someone saying they have taken over the reversionary interest in the property.
 Attached was a ground rent demand for rent dating back to 1992.
 The conveyancing solicitor in Shelfield who previously acted has long since retired.
 What should I do?

 The first thing you should do is make enquiries of HMLR to be sure that the individual claiming to own the freehold is indeed the new freeholder.
 It is not necessary to instruct a Shelfield conveyancing firm to do this as it can be done on-line for less than a fiver.
 Rest assured that regardless, even if this is the rightful freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.

-Shelfield Leasehold Conveyancing - Sample of Questions you should consider before buying
+Shelfield Leasehold Conveyancing - Examples of Questions you should ask before buying

 How is the lease structured?
 Make sure you discover if there are any onerous prohibitions in the lease.
 For instance it is reasonably common in Shelfield leases that pets are not permitted in in a block in Shelfield.
 If you like the apartmentin Shelfield however your dog is not allowed to live with you then you have a very hard determination.
 Who is in charge of the building?

 I have read on various online forums that before selecting a conveyancing solicitors they need approved by your bank.
 I am new to the process but I have an offer in principle via HSBC and I already have a family conveyancing solicitor in Shelfield on standby.
 Does HSBC require an approved conveyancer to be instructed?
 Does a directory of approved conveyancers even exist so I can choose a conveyancing solicitor in Shelfield?